raspberrypilearning/deck-of-cards/en/step_4.md

 For example, if `self.number` is `"5"` and `self.suit` is `"spades"`, this will print "5 of spades".

-+ Run the program again and check that your new way of representing the object as text works e.g.
++ Run the program again and check that your new way of representing the object as text works, e.g.

 ![6 of hearts](images/repr2.png)